Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around improving earnings revisions, it can genuinely reprice Apple.
+If a headline materially changes expectations around earnings beat with strong margin expansion, it can genuinely reprice Apple.

-If a headline materially changes expectations around constructive consumer demand, it can genuinely reprice Apple.
+If a headline materially changes expectations around announced additional $20b buyback program, it can genuinely reprice Apple.

-If a headline materially changes expectations around cleaner follow-through in price action, it can genuinely reprice Apple.
+If a headline materially changes expectations around positive iphone demand revision lifts revenue outlook, it can genuinely reprice Apple.

 Headlines that are often noise